-Threat Modeling Activity Handout
+Threat Modeling Activity Handout (English, Spanish)

 We created two double-sided exercise handouts for Threat Modeling (Risk Assessment).
 Facilitators should expect to walk through these handouts with learners.
 We recommend distributing these handouts during a workshop on threat modeling, to give learners exposure to big ideas, and to contextualize what they are learning.
 Facilitators can ask learners to fill out these handouts as a personal exercise.
 Then, depending on their comfort level, have participants share how they completed their sections.

 We are iterating on this handout, based on testing with participant in workshops, feedback from beginner teachers, and advice from digital security practitioners.

 How to Use This Handout